jdeisenberg/icljs/_sources/strings.rst

 * ``(clojure.string/replace-first string oldpart newpart)`` returns a new string with first occurrence of *oldpart* replaced by *newpart*
 * ``(clojure.string/replace string oldpart newpart)`` returns a new string with all occurrences of *oldpart* replaced by *newpart*

-Because of the way I have implemented ClojureScript active code, you will get a warning message when you use these functions in the following active code area; in programs you write outside of this book (:doc:`see Appendix B </appendix_b>`), it will work properly.
+Because of the way I have implemented ClojureScript active code, you will get a warning message when you use these functions in the following active code area; in programs you write outside of this book (:doc:`see Appendix C </appendix_c>`), it will work properly.
 You can type the preceding examples one at a time into this active code area:

 .. activecode:: strings-clj
     :caption: Functions from Clojure’s string namespace